What is Stock Valuation?

 Get directly to your inbox

 A company offers goods or services to earn profits.
-The cash flow earned from these business activities decides its profits, which gets reflected in the stock price of the company.
+The cash flow earned from these business activities decides its profits, which gets reflected in the company’s stock price.
 These companies also make dividend payments to the stockholders, which usually comes from business profits.
-This model is based on the theory that the value of the company is the present worth of the sum of all its dividend payments of the future.
+This model is based on the theory that the company’s value is the present worth of the sum of all its dividend payments of the future.

 - Comparable Companies Analysis

 This analysis is an example of relative stock valuation.
-Rather than determining the intrinsic value of a stock using the fundamentals of the company, the comparable model approach aims to derive a stock’s theoretical price using the price of multiple similar companies.
-It operates under the assumptions that similar companies should trade at similar multiples, all other things being equal.
+Rather than determining the intrinsic value of a stock using the company’s fundamentals, a similar model aims to derive a stock’s theoretical price using the price of multiple similar companies.
+It functions under the assumption that similar companies should trade at similar multiples, all other things being equal.

-If someone intends to invest in the stock market, they can make use of ratios and different methods to evaluate the value of a stock.
-However, these valuation models explained above are not the only tools to conduct trade, though they are one of the best ones out there, and one should consider other parameters such as the trend lines and the history of the company you are wanting to invest in.
-It is also prudent to conduct your own research and analysis to obtain a clear view of the market.
+If someone intends to invest in the stock market, they can use ratios and different methods to evaluate the value of a stock.
+However, these valuation models explained above are not the only tools to conduct trade, though the one the best ones.
+One should consider other parameters such as the trend lines and the company’s history you want to invest in.
+It is also prudent to conduct your research and analysis to obtain a clear view of the market.